 Our driver finds our lodgings, the Rekona Flourish Lodge, a guest house by definition.
 It is simple, plain but has a very nice lady greeting us.
 I am still not completely sold yet.
 Maybe I am just too hot.

 We shed our travel clothes for shorts and shirts, find our hats, hide our valuables, ask a whole lot of questions and off we go for a quick explore to find Coke, ideas for supper and to scope out the town.
 We had been warned that Honiara is unsafe, but the Bilikikicruise staff said no worries and the lady here says no worries, so we are not worried.
 Off we go.
 We wander down the main street with no issues at all.
 We definitely stand out with our wide brimmed hats and white skin.
 I look around and notice right away how the women carry their purses or bags – around their necks or across their bodies with the again front.
 I quickly change my little pack to across my body hanging in front.
 Just like a local now!

-There is velvety red beetle nut juice splattering the sidewalks and pavement with every step we take.
+There is velvety red betel nut juice splattering the sidewalks and pavement with every step we take.
 Many many men walking by have red mouths.
 Vendors are not allowed to sell it on the street, so they sit just off the roads, in a hut or stall, plying their trade.
-I wonder how much the beetle nut affects productivity here.
+I wonder how much the betel nut affects productivity here.